Trusted WordPress tutorials, when you need them most.

 A choice of backup storage locations in Duplicator

-If you are not already using a backup plugin, then you should start using one now.
+If you are not using a backup plugin, then you should start using one now.
 To help you get started, here’s our expert pick of the best WordPress backup plugins.

 3. Clear Browser Cache